 Considering the changes to Group Policy in the past few years (i.e., Changes from server 2008R2 to 2016 with GPP and the depreciation of ‘Internet Explorer Maintenance’ post IE10) we believe that registry adjustment is the easiest way of PAC enforcement.

 This KB article guides you through the implementation of Securly’s SmartPAC solution within your Windows environment using Active Directory GPO.

 Things to remember before getting started:

-- The GPO’s listed in this guide are based at a user level.
+- The GPO’s listed in this guide are based on the user level.
 Active Directory environments can differ vastly from one another.
-It is important to figure out beforehand which users you want to target with SmartPAC as it is designed for offsite filtering.

 Key Path: Software\Microsoft\Windows\CurrentVersion\Internet Settings

 Value Data: The SmartPAC URL provided to you by Securly Support or Sales team member.